Surgical Weight Management at OhioHealth

 At OhioHealth, we use a multidisciplinary approach that provides expert, compassionate care — from your first consultation to ongoing weight management support after your surgery.
 Your surgical program will include:

-When you choose our Surgical Weight Management program, you’ll start by meeting with our insurance coordinator.
-We encourage you to bring your spouse, family or friend with you to learn how your health insurance benefits will apply with the OhioHealth Surgical Weight Management program.
+When you choose our Surgical Weight Management program, you can trust that our expert support staff will be here to guide you through every step of the process.
+To begin, our insurance coordinator reviews how your specific health insurance benefits will apply with the OhioHealth Surgical Weight Management program.

 To help determine if you’ll do well with surgical weight management, you’ll have a consultation with a psychologist who specializes in evaluating bariatric surgery patients.
 You’ll also talk with a specially trained dietitian about your current diet and eating habits.
 This specialist will help assess your readiness to make the significant dietary changes necessary with surgical weight management.
 Dietary counseling includes advice about losing weight before your surgery and your nutrition plan for healthy weight loss afterward.